HarvardWestlake/HWGo/Technical Specifications/__Capabilities__.md

 2. Data Storage
  a.
 Client-side data
  b.
 Server-side data
+3. Map
+ a.
+Mapbox Unity SDK - Tried installing, won't compile
+  - Seems to be an abandoned project

 // Capabilities people have with the game engine
 // TODO - organize these as they expand in scope